 Hike Mount Rinjani

-Mount Rinjani is the most famous landmark that Lombok has to offer and is one of the main reasons that travelers set foot on the island.
+Mount Rinjani is the most famous landmark that Lombok offers and is one of the main reasons travelers set foot on the island.
 Experienced hikers, adventurers, and the strong-willed are welcomed to take the challenge of reaching this mighty volcano’s summit.

 It’s best to do it with an experienced guide for safety and because it’ll take 3-4 days of hiking to reach the summit, hiking up to 3,700 meters.
 Then you’ll get to say that you’ve conquered Indonesia’s second-tallest volcano.